IAL 16: Small Astro-Bodies of the Inner Solar System and Target Earth

 We'd have a few months or maybe a year or so after we discovered it as a glowing ball coming in toward the Sun.

-That's when call for Bruce Willis (1955--).
+That's when we call for someone like Bruce Willis (1955--).